amebrahimi/Journal/Journal.md

 sudo apt-get update
 ```
 ##Install .NET Core SDK
-Before you start, please remove any previous versions of .NET Core from your system by using (https://github.com/dotnet/cli/blob/rel/1.0.0/scripts/obtain/uninstall/dotnet-uninstall-debian-packages.sh) [this script]
+Before you start, please remove any previous versions of .NET Core from your system by using [this link](https://github.com/dotnet/cli/blob/rel/2.0.0/scripts/obtain/uninstall/dotnet-uninstall-debian-packages.sh)